 It is possible to obtain posthumous citizenship on the basis of military service.

-Differences in Requirements for Eligibility
+What are the Differences in Eligibility Requirements?

 Those in the armed forces during peacetime must have served for at least a year.
 By contrast, those serving during periods of hostility may have served for any amount of time, so long as any separation from service was honorable.